 As the Israelites of ancient times, we also once were slaves to sin.
-Not of our own choosing though, but as descendants of Adam we were bound to sin, and the prince of this age had us firmly in his grip.
+Like them, we did not choose to be slaves.
+But as descendants of Adam we were bound to sin, and the prince of this age had us firmly in his grip.
 We were part of his dominion, used by him to engage in works of darkness.
 By our own strength, we never had any hope of escape.

 Jesus – our deliverer

 Jesus escaped mass-infanticide ordered by a wicked ruler.
-He too was an unlikely and unconventional deliverer: In Isaiah 53 we read he was despised and had no beauty to behold.
-Unlike many had hoped, Jesus did not start a revolt to end Roman rule over Judaea, instead he came as a shepherd, leading us out of bondage to sin.
+Jesus too was an unlikely and unconventional deliverer: In Isaiah 53 we read he was despised and had no beauty to behold.
+Unlike many had hoped, Jesus did not start a revolt to end Roman rule over Judaea.
+Instead he came as a shepherd, leading us out of bondage to sin.

 When God exposed Egypt’s deities, all could see they were no match for him.
 Satan is no match for God either, he is not his equal and he is not his rival.
 As Yahweh showed 3500 years ago in Egypt, on Judgement Day He will show that He is Sovereign over all.
 Sovereign over all kingdoms, all powers, all idols and all forces of darkness.